JdoubleG/JdoubleG.github.io/README.md

 ## As of 12/31/2017 (v0.2):

-Fixed various appearance buggs.
+Fixed various appearance bugs.
 Added "About" page.

 ## As of 12/30/2017 (v0.1):